ossuminc/riddl/doc/src/main/hugo/content/introduction/what-is-riddl.md

 weight: 10
 ---

-RIDDL gets its name from an acronym that stands for *Reactive Interface with Domain Definition Language*.
+RIDDL gets its name from an acronym that stands for *Reactive Interface to Domain Definition Language*.

 RIDDL is a specification language for the niche of large, distributed, reactive, concurrent systems such as required for modern internet-scale